gitname/laravel-homestead-tutorial/README.md

     $ vagrant up
     ```

-    * That will spin up the Vagrant box and configure it (i.e. provision it) according to the Homestead configuration file
+    * That will spin up the Vagrant box and configure it (i.e. provision it) according to the settings defined in the Homestead configuration file
-    * Once the Vagrant box has been provisioned, you can visit [http://myapp.local](http://myapp.local) in your web browser.
-You may see a page that says, "No input file specified." (screenshot below).
+    * Once the Vagrant box has been provisioned, you will be able to visit [http://myapp.local](http://myapp.local) in your web browser.
+You may see a page there that says, "No input file specified." (screenshot below).

         ![](./no-input-file-specified.png)

-10. Connect to the Vagrant box via SSH
+10. **Connect to the Vagrant box** via SSH

     ```bash
     $ vagrant ssh
     ```

-11. Create a Laravel app on the Vagrant box
+11. **Create a Laravel app** on the Vagrant box

     ```bash
     $ cd /home/vagrant/code